 Marcel Gibrat Works

-Article from 1960 or so shortly after the 1959 renovation of the MMOA when Marcel was a restorer there.
+Article from April 1960 shortly after the 1959 renovation of the MMOA when Marcel was a restorer there.
+The cover of the relevant MOMA Bulletin in which it was contained is pictured as well.

 The Montreal Museum of Fine Arts has recently acquired an Assyrian bas-relief from the palace of Ashurnasirpal II (883–859 B.C.) at Nimrud, a city in what is now northern Iraq.
 A relic of a grand and barbaric era, it depicts a winged spirit with the head of an eagle, blessing a sacred tree.